stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I still get the Captcha but when enter the code after solving it, there is no "submit" button.
 Cloudflare . . . is not my friend." by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/1138905377112776704)

+"Entire internet has a case of the Mondays.
+Cloudflare took a shit, people are harassing a 10 year old...
+Gonna just go back home and go to bed" by @[axamili7](https://twitter.com/axamili7/status/1143187004273901570)

+"Cloudflare fucking died today dude, can't wait for it too happen again" by @[JohnnSJon](https://twitter.com/JohnnSJon/status/1143172597292494848)

+"cloudflare is a fuckin piece of sHIT AHHHHH" by @[actualaalice](https://twitter.com/actualaalice/status/1143139718189735936)

+"So hum...
+Cloudflare is taking a massive shit atm, Discord is down, SLOBS is down..." by @[EDL6six6](https://twitter.com/EDL6six6/status/1143132819943763968)

+"Well since cloudflare and stuff got taken down, my isp went down massive hit over UK.
+And man my phones and ps4 was refusing connect and i fucking yelling my mum face say talktalk done some shit my connection and more and now this anger i have going to far now with this :/" by @[ChisdealHD](https://twitter.com/ChisdealHD/status/1143189134170841090)

+"Its not just discord.
+Cloudflare went to shit and its affecting many websites." by @[DigiKoshi](https://twitter.com/DigiKoshi/status/1143149977822289920)

+"me: .. wait why do i care discord is dead" by @[BeepSterr](https://twitter.com/BeepSterr/status/1143133485504389121)

+"it's cloudflare fucking shit up again, yay" by @[brxndos](https://twitter.com/brxndos/status/1143139619690577922)

+"Cloudflare is down and it's affecting everything.
+Can't work on my crypto project shit because discord is down so can't communicate with team.
+Very frustrating indeed." by @[realjunsonchan](https://twitter.com/realjunsonchan/status/1143151053103345664)

 "how let you know i'm human ? where the CAPTCHA feature" by @[shibwei](https://twitter.com/shibwei/status/1141200007455838208)

 "Hey Cloudflare I don't mind going through a human check once in a while, but having me do it EVERY time I go to a new website or reload one is ridiculous.
 This is bad UX." by @[JohnnyFDK](https://twitter.com/JohnnyFDK/status/1138373924079767554)